 This Baklava Cheesecake recipe makes a beautiful centerpiece to any holiday dessert table.
 Flaky phyllo envelops a luscious orange-scented ricotta cheesecake filling that is finished with honey and pistachios!

-This dessert is a combination of two desserts I absolutely love: baklava and ricotta cheesecake.
+Just like with my baklava sundae, or pumpkin pie this easy cheesecake recipe is a combination of two desserts I absolutely love: baklava and ricotta cheesecake.
 Not only does it taste divine, but the crinkly phyllo crust and bright pistachio garnish make for a real show-stopper.

 When you grow up eating baklava at every family gathering like I did, you have some strong opinions about what makes the best tasting baklava — honey-soaked phyllo pastry and cinnamon-scented nuts make for a heavenly dessert.
 When I combined what I love about baklava with my favorite creamy, orange zest-infused ricotta cheesecake filling, this Baklava Cheesecake recipe was born!